PriscillaDuah14/ATM_MACHINE/Readme.md

 4 for changing your PIN.

-5 to check for withdrawable amount
+5 for checking transaction history.

-6 to exit the program.

-4. Select an Option:
+Select an Option:

 Enter the number that corresponds to the action you want to perform.